maxjustus/sinatra-authentication/readme.markdown

       property :has_dog, Boolean, :default => false
     end

-And then to access/update your newly defined attributes you the User class:
+And then to access/update your newly defined attributes you use the User class:

     current_user.name
     current_user.has_dog